 - Has a start date which for some is very important.
 The due date might be set as the end of the week but when should it be started and a start date assists with that

 - Subtasks within the task with a due date really keeping you on target

 - Calendar to show your tasks in a calendar which sometimes helps with visualizing how a project needs to go or is going

 All the above is in a very attractive package that is also fully cross platform.
 For some, they find the program looks nicer and is faster in operation while being a breeze to learn.

 For most such a consideration is very personal.
 The important thing always is which do you work with the most easily.
 Since they are both good and do the job well, it is very much a matter of personal preference.

 However, I think Ticktick is the better option as it is less expensive with more functionality.
 It supports natural language interpretation like Todoist allowing you to get your tasks into the program quickly.
 However, the importance of the additional functionality cannot be understated.
 As an example, seeing your projects under folders or areas of responsibility is important to overall organization stealth.
 The same goes with seeing your tasks in a calendar view and moving things around is simple.

 You can’t go wrong with either program but if you’re just starting, the added flexibility of TickTick is a big selling point.
 Ticktick is constantly being modified and improved.
 They do take feedback and add to the program sometimes very quickly if the value is seen.

-You cannot go wrong with either program.
-I think you would be farther ahead with TickTick but the key to the success of these programs or a program like this is sticking with it.
-The more you use the program; the better you will get at using the program.
-Further, the more the program outlines what you need to do the better you’ll get at accomplishing your goals.
+Although you cannot go wrong with either program, I think you would be farther ahead with TickTick but the key to the success with these programs or a program like this is sticking with it.
+The more you use the program, the better you will get at effective task management and thus Getting Things Done.
+Further, the more the program outlines what you need to do the better you’ll get at accomplishing your goals (higher level).
 These are powerful programs to improve productivity while at the same time they are very approachable.
 Use them religiously and the payoff will be there without question.